2023 APPLICATION WINDOW OPEN SOON!

-Application window will be open May 30th – June 30th.
-Apply NOW!
+Application window will be posted here.
+Apply SOON!

 The Minnesota Youth Aviation Foundation